 top of page

-From an early age, Georges Guyot showed artistic abilities, but the modest conditions of his parents did not allow him to study art.
+From an early age, Georges Guyot showed artistic talent, but his parents' modest means prevented him from studying art.
 So he did his apprenticeship with a wood sculptor.
 Guyot excelled in copying works from the 15th, 16th, and 17th Centuries but rapidly showed an attraction for nature.
 This attraction led him to the Jardin des Plantes in Paris, where he could study wild animals and translate his observations into sculptures and paintings.

 A familiar figure of Montmartre, Georges Guyot was the guest of the Bateau-Lavoir from the time of Cubism.
-In 1931, he joined the group of Twelve, created by François Pompon and Jane Poupelet and which brought together sculptors such as Marcel Lémar, Paul Jouve, André Margat, Jean-Claude de Saint-Marceaux, and Georges Hilbert.
-After the end of WWII, he was elected mayor of the town of Neuville-sur-Oise.
-Very fashionable in his time, he had to wait until 1970 to have an exhibition devoted solely to his works.
+In 1931, he joined the group of Twelve, created by François Pompon and Jane Poupelet, which brought together sculptors such as Marcel Lémar, Paul Jouve, André Margat, Jean-Claude de Saint-Marceaux, and Georges Hilbert.
+After the end of WWII, he was elected mayor of Neuville-sur-Oise.
+Very fashionable in his time, he had to wait until 1970 for an exhibition devoted solely to his works.

 Work by Guyot: